Kira-Legacy/resources-for-learning/README.md

 - Minifing means reducing the size of your code through space and comment removal.

 ## Short Notes
-- CDN stands for Content Distribution Network.
-I have discovered this when learning BootStrap.
 - Higher order functions are functions that can take other functions as inputs.
 - Node is not a JavaScript framework, rather Node is a runtime environment.
 Node allows us to run JS on a computer and not just limited on the computer.